pg9182/northstar-dedicated/README.md

 - [X] Initial research and API traces.
 - [X] Remove the win32 surface so it can run on xvfb.
 - [X] Neutralize the render loop / presenter.
-- [ ] Finish removing vulkan from dxvk fork by incrementally stubbing / re-implementing APIs.
+- [X] Finish removing vulkan from dxvk fork by incrementally stubbing / re-implementing APIs.
-  - [ ] Neutralize texture loading and shader compilation, but still return valid buffers where needed.
+  - [X] Neutralize texture loading and shader compilation, but still return valid buffers where needed.
-- [ ] Remove leftover cruft.
+- [X] Remove leftover cruft.
-- [ ] Slim down the build system.
+- [X] Slim down the build system.

 ### docker

-- [ ] Create initial docker image based on Fedora.
+- [X] Create initial docker image based on Fedora.
 - [X] Design versioning scheme.
-- [ ] Create a slimmer docker image from scratch or based on Alpine with custom packages.
+- [X] Create a slimmer docker image from scratch or based on Alpine with custom packages.
+- [X] Figure out a way to be able to mount TF2 read-only without copying it.
 - [ ] Provide config via a custom entrypoint which supports env vars.
 - [ ] Fix Northstar logging.
 - [ ] GitHub actions.
 - [ ] Windows support? (this depends on whether my hook will work on it)
+- [ ] Publish image.

 ### misc